cr1m3s/tch_backend/README.md

 # Backend for teamchallange project

 ## Used Golang Gin Requires Go version 1.21+
+- Before build project requires presence of .env file (example can be found in .env.example).
 - To run install all packages from go.mod:
 `go mod download`
 - From root: